scnslabutsa/myhthelperEduContent/_episodes/M.md

 **MRI (Magnetic Resonance Imaging)**
 An imaging technique that uses a magnet linked to a computer to make detailed pictures of organs or soft tissues in the body.

-**mTOR (Mammalian Target of Rapamycin) Inhibitors**
-A class of targeted therapy drugs that may increase the benefit of hormone therapy.
-Everolimus (Afinitor) is an example of an mTOR inhibitor.

 **Multifocal Tumors (Multicentric  Tumors)**
 One or more tumors that develop from the original breast tumor.